testcontainers/testcontainers-go/docs/modules/k3s.md

 #### GetKubeConfig

-GetKubeConfig returns modified kubeconfig with server url that should be used for connecting to the Kubernetes Rest Client API with your Kubernetes client.
-It'll be returned in the format:
+The `GetKubeConfig` method returns the K3s cluster's `kubeconfig`, including the server URL, to be used for connecting to the Kubernetes Rest Client API using a Kubernetes client.
+It'll be returned in the format of `[]bytes`.
-`[]bytes`

 <!--codeinclude-->
 [Get KubeConifg](../../modules/k3s/k3s_test.go) inside_block:GetKubeConfig